GSA/fpki-guides/_includes/apple_trust_store_installation.md

 <br>

 ### macOS Solutions
-Install COMMON on your agency's government-furnished Apple macOS devices using any of these options:
+Install COMMON on your agency's government-furnished macOS devices using any of these options:
 * [Install using an Apple Configuration Profile](#install-using-an-apple-configuration-profile)
 * [Install using command line](#install-using-command-line)
 * [Install using Apple Keychain Access](#install-using-apple-keychain-access)